 A concentric castle was one of the most famous forms of a medieval castle.
 It was the kind of castle that had two rings of outer walls with the inner wall usually higher than the outer one.
 The inner wall was made higher so that it could be defended effectively from the outer wall.

-Medieval concentric castle walls were one feature that distinguished them from other forms of medieval castle.
-The outer wall was called the “curtain wall” and contained projecting towers which served as the first line of defence in case of an attack.
-The thickness of the curtain wall could be anywhere between 6 to 20 inches.
-The inner walls of the medieval concentric castle were higher which allowed the defenders at those walls to observe the activity on the outer wall and plan the defence accordingly.
+Medieval concentric castle walls were one feature that distinguished them from other forms of medieval castles.
+The outer wall was called the “curtain wall” and contained projecting towers that served as the first line of defense in case of an attack.